KonnexionsGmbH/oranif/README.md

 show parameter sessions
 ```

-A result similar tho this should be printed:
+A result similar to this should be printed:

 ```
 NAME                                 TYPE        VALUE